jrenaud90/CyRK/README.md

     int method = 1,                   # Integration method.
 Current options: 0 == RK23, 1 == RK45, 2 == DOP853
-    double rtol = 1.0e-3,             # Relative tolerance used to control integration error. double atol = 1.0e-6,             # Absolute tolerance (near 0) used to control integration error. void* args_ptr = NULL,            # Pointer to array of additional arguments passed to the diffeq.
+    double rtol = 1.0e-3,             # Relative tolerance used to control integration error. double atol = 1.0e-6,             # Absolute tolerance (near 0) used to control integration error. char* args_ptr = NULL,            # Pointer to array of additional arguments passed to the diffeq.
 See "Advanced CySolver.md" for more details. size_t size_of_args = 0,          # Size of the structure that `args_ptr` is pointing to. size_t num_extra = 0,             # Number of extra outputs you want to capture during integration.
 There is a performance hit if this is used in conjunction with t_eval or dense_output. size_t max_num_steps = 0,         # Maximum number of steps allowed.
 If exceeded then integration will fail.
 0 (the default) turns this off.